ewpratten/HowToComputer/README.md

 ### x86-64 Assembly

-This is how to print out *Hello, world!* in x86-64:
+This is how to print out *"Hello, world!"* in x86-64:

 ```assembly
 section	.text